ykasidit/bluetooth_gnss/README.md

 Special thanks
 --------------

-- Thanks to "Auric Goldfinger" for his great contribution in developing the auto connect on bluetooth feature and the detailed readme merged into above.
+- Thanks to [Auric Goldfinger](https://github.com/auricgoldfinger) for his great contribution in developing the auto connect on bluetooth feature and the detailed readme merged into above.

 Copyright and License